 - Revision rhinoplasty – Rhinoplasty is a challenging procedure and might need some revisions to either make more changes or to correct issues that occurred from the first procedure.
 This procedure is called revision rhinoplasty and it can have a functional or aesthetic purpose.

-Reshaping the nose has been described many ways, from nose job to nose surgery to rhinoplasty.
+Reshaping the nose has been described in many ways, from a nose job to nose surgery to rhinoplasty.
 In primary rhinoplasty, the nose is surgically reshaped to a more aesthetically pleasing shape.
 Because of the specific concerns of those patients who desire Asian rhinoplasty or revision rhinoplasty, these topics have been addressed separately.
 Simply click on the name of the procedure in order to follow the link to the appropriate web page.

 Before the Procedure

-During your initial consultation, Dr. Jen Chow will perform a complete history and physical examination of your face and nose to determine if rhinoplasty, or nasal reshaping, is the appopriate solution for your cosmetic concerns.
+During your initial consultation, Dr. Jen Chow will perform a complete history and physical examination of your face and nose to determine if rhinoplasty, or nasal reshaping, is the appropriate solution for your cosmetic concerns.
 The two of you will then discuss the procedure in full.
 In many cases, the use of digital imaging to see what the nose might look like after surgery is a powerful tool that can significantly assist in communication between you and your facial plastic surgeon.

 Once you have decided to have surgery, Dr. Chow will fully explain the risks and benefits of the procedure, taking the time to answer any and all questions you may have.

-A thorough work up based on your age, health history, and any risk factors you might have (previous surgery, certain habits such as tobacco use, over the counter nose sprays, specific vitamins and supplements) will be reviewed.
+A thorough work-up based on your age, health history, and any risk factors you might have (previous surgery, certain habits such as tobacco use, over-the-counter nose sprays, specific vitamins, and supplements) will be reviewed.
 In order to be certain that you will be safe for the procedure, specific tests or a consultation with your primary care physician may be needed.

 You will be provided with written instructions regarding what to do in the weeks leading up to surgery.
 Foods, supplements, and even vitamins that may thin the blood should be avoided.
-Aspirin, ibuprofen, Alleve, and other over the counter non-steroidal inflammatory medications (NSAIDs) should be avoided as well.
+Aspirin, ibuprofen, Alleve, and other over-the-counter non-steroidal inflammatory medications (NSAIDs) should be avoided as well.

 Should you have any questions prior to the procedure, you should always feel free to contact Dr. Chow.
 He will be more than happy to answer your questions.

 Most of Dr. Chow’s rhinoplasty procedures are done in a fully accredited outpatient surgical facility for maximum safety.
-Dr. Chow also works with board certified anesthesiologists to be certain that you are comfortable and safely monitored throughout your procedure.
+Dr. Chow also works with board-certified anesthesiologists to be certain that you are comfortable and safely monitored throughout your procedure.